andrewbraga1/purchase-tax-sale/README.md

 Write an application that prints out the receipt details

-This project will designed and develoved using Ruby.
+This project was designed and develoved using Ruby.

 ## Problem